If you’re dreaming of becoming a pilot, but you don’t know how to pay for flight school, this post is for you.

 You don’t know how to find $70,000 for flight training, but here’s the thing: believe it or not, you have plenty of options to help pay for flight school.

 Follow along as we share ten strategies you can use today to finance your dreams.
 Stick around to the end and learn how to score funds that don’t have to be repaid plus get two bonus tips for lowering tuition costs.

 1. Low-interest credit card

-Many pilots pay for their training by charging tuition costs to a low-interest credit card.
+Many pilots pay for their flight school training by charging tuition costs to a low-interest credit card.
 It may be easier and faster to open a new credit card than to get a loan.

 Reduce finance charges by shopping around.
 Look for a card with a lower interest rate and no hidden fees.